PetLucy/LunaHR-Linux/README.md

 uhhh... instructions coming soon maybe... probably... maybe...

 ### Avatar
-The needed prefabs is in the unitypackages (see links above).
-Avatar setup is as simple as any other VRCFury asset, and should be drag and drop onto your avatar.
+The needed prefabs are in the unitypackages (see links above).
+Avatar setup is as simple as any other VRCFury asset, and should be able to drag and drop onto your avatar.

 Before importing the unitypackage, please make sure you already have Poiyomi Toon (or Poi Pro) installed.
 Alternatively, if you do not want to use Poi, you'd lack the BPM effect unless you set it up yourself.

 The PC version now has heartbeat sounds!

-Please adjust the volumes to your likings as I turned them up after feedback said they were quiet.

 *LunaHR/HR Prefab should be dragged onto the avatar root itself.*